snet-al/boilerplate_nestjs/CURSOR.md

 ### Architecture Pattern

 This NestJS application uses a **micro backend architecture** where each functional domain is organized as a separate module (indicated by `app-*` prefixes).
+This is an example of how the architecture is structured.

 ### Directory Structure